 BONELA’s human rights work has had a significant impact on reducing stigma and discrimination against the country’s marginalised communities.
 Their activities include education, community outreach, legal assistance, research and broader advocacy, and they work with businesses, schools, health providers and government departments.

-Since 2014, BONELA have used a legal aid database to refer and track human rights abuse cases against key populations and, in 2016, the team supported the successful registration of Botswana’s first LGBTI organisation, LEGABIBO.
+Since 2014, BONELA have used a legal aid database to refer and track human rights abuse cases against marginalised people and, in 2016, the team supported the successful registration of Botswana’s first LGBTI organisation, LEGABIBO.

 OUR IMPACT IN BOTSWANA